CUBRID/cubrid-manual/en/sql/function/typecast_fn.rst

 	:param format: Specifies a format of return value to be converted as **NUMBER** type.
 See the "Number Format" table of :func:`TO_CHAR`.
 If the value is **NULL**, an error is returned.
 	:rtype: NUMERIC

 	When the *format* argument is assigned, the string is interpreted according to the specified language.
 The language used is the language specified in the **intl_number_lang** system parameter.
-When the **intl_number_lang** is not set, the language specified in the **CUBRID_LANG** environment variable is used.
+When the **intl_number_lang** is not set, the language specified in the **CUBRID_CHARSET** environment variable is used.
 For example, when the language is one of the European languages, such as "de_DE" and "fr_FR", "." is interpreted as the cipher identifier and "," as the decimal point symbol.
 When the format parameter specified does not correspond to the given string, an error is returned.

-	If the *format* argument is omitted, string is interpreted according to default output format set by **intl_date_lang** or **CUBRID_LANG** (see :ref:`Default Output of Number for Each Language <tochar-default-number-format>` of :func:`TO_CHAR`.
+	If the *format* argument is omitted, string is interpreted according to default output format set by **intl_date_lang** or **CUBRID_CHARSET** (see :ref:`Default Output of Number for Each Language <tochar-default-number-format>` of :func:`TO_CHAR`.

-	The following example shows execution of the database by setting the environment variable **CUBRID_LANG** to "en_US".
+	The following example shows execution of the database by setting the environment variable **CUBRID_CHARSET** to "en_US".

 	.. code-block:: sql